 A: The use of personal music devices is strongly discouraged.
 To enjoy all that our race has to offer and for the safety of all participants, we encourage a headphone-free environment.
 You won’t want to miss any of the beauty (sights and sounds) along the Ka Iwi coastline!

 A: Parking is limited, so please try to car pool.
-Parking is available at Hawaii Kai Towne Center’s Executive Plaza, near Costco, at the Hawaii Kai Park and Ride and Maunalua Bay.
+Parking is available near the finish line at Hawaii Kai Towne Center’s Executive Plaza, near Costco, at the Hawaii Kai Park and Ride and Maunalua Bay.
 Volunteers will be on hand to direct you.
 Please DO NOT park on the Burger King & City Mill side of HKTC or in boat parking at Maunalua Bay.
 See the parking map here.
+There is limited parking at the Sandy Beach Park start line area.

-A: Staging will be on the grassy area at Sandy Beach Park.
+Staging will be on the grassy area at Sandy Beach Park.
 Once the road is cleared of traffic we will stage on the road.
 Please stay off the road until instructed that it is safe to enter the road.
-There will be an oli and blessing at 6:40 a.m. and the race starts at 6:45 a.m.
+There will be an oli and blessing at 6:35 a.m. and the race starts at 6:45 a.m.
+This year, water will be provided at the start line by the Koko Crater Stables Renovation Group!

 A: For safety, you should stage yourself by how fast you run or walk.
 Fast runners at the front, joggers in the middle and walkers near the back.